Tools Search Main Menu

 SSN Application Process Overview

+After you submit your online request successfully, you must visit your local Social Security office within 45 days, where an agent will review your immigration and employment documents.
 You will be given a receipt with the date and location of your application.
 Most applications are usually processed within two to six weeks, and the SSN card will be mailed to you.

 When to Apply